 The parent contribution part of the EFC is divided by the number of children enrolled in college at the same time.
-When the number of children in college increases from one to two, it is almost like dividing the parent income in half, which can qualify both children for much more financial aid than either could qualify for on their own.
+When the number of children in college increases from one to two, it is almost like dividing the parent income in half, which can qualify both children for much more financial assistance than either could qualify for on their own.

-For example, when the oldest child enrolls in college for the first time, that child might not qualify for much financial aid.
+For example, when the oldest child enrolls in college for the first time, that child might not qualify for much college financial aid.
 However, when the oldest and second oldest children both enroll in college at the same time, the number of children in college increases from one to two, potentially qualifying them for more financial aid.

 Eligibility for Grants